Building an intuition

 #![allow(dead_code)] fn main() {} fn fn_ptr_lengthener<'a>(f: fn(&'a str) -> ()) -> fn(&'static str) -> () { f }

-Ahhh, intuitively, this should work.
+This feels like should work.
+You can take a callback that takes an arbitrary borrowed string and turn it into one that takes in a static string, since you're weakening the guarantee.
 And it does.
-You can take a callback that takes an arbitrary borrowed string and turn it into one that takes in a static string.